scientific-python/scientific-python-archive/presentations/accepted/2023-lbnl/slides.md

 ### 2000&ndash;2010

-Numarray/numeric/numpy/scipy and a growing ecosystem of tools driven by individual volunteer efforts and needs.
+Growing ecosystem of tools driven by individual volunteer efforts and needs.

 ### 2010&ndash;2020

-Individual projects adopt governance structures, development processes, and roadmaps.
 Wide-spread adoption of scientific Python ecosystem packages by academia and industry.